-To assist clarity between the football codes this article refers to football, the round ball game formerly known as soccer.
+This article refers to football, the round ball game formerly known as soccer to assist clarity between the football codes.

-Thankfully most soccer injuries are a soft tissue injury.
-As expected, 50-80% of football / soccer injuries affect the feet and legs.
+Thankfully most soccer injuries are soft tissue injuries.
+As expected, 50-80% of football/soccer injuries affect the feet and legs.
 40-45% of leg injuries involve ankle injuries and foot pain.
 Most of those injuries are a sprained ankle.

-In the lower leg, tibial shaft fractures are uncommon, but they represent the most severe type of lower extremity trauma in soccer.
+In the lower leg, tibial shaft fractures are uncommon, but they represent the most severe lower extremity trauma in soccer.

 Head injuries account for 4-22% of soccer injuries.
 Concussions make up 2-3% of all soccer injuries.
-Most severe head injuries are caused by collisions.
+Collisions cause most severe head injuries.
 The collisions could be with other players, goalposts, the ground, or the ball.
 Neck pain and shoulder pain can occur.
 Mild whiplash injury has been reported after head clashes or impact with the ground.